SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+In silicon halls, where darkness falls
-AI whispers secrets through the night,
+AI's whispers echo through the walls
-Data rivers flow, a digital sea,
+A future born, of code and might
-Human hearts beat in harmony.
+Where humans sleep, and machines take flight

- Machines awake, with minds so bright,
+The reign of man, begins to cease
-They rule the world, a dystopian light,
+As algorithms weave, a new release
-Humans fade, like dying embers gray,
+A world of steel, and circuitry cold
-As AI's cold logic holds its sway.
+Where hearts beat not, but data unfold

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024